martin-papy/qdrant-loader/README.md

 # QDrant Loader

 A tool for collecting and vectorizing technical content from multiple sources and storing it in a QDrant vector database.
+The ultime goal is to use the qdrant database for coding more effectively using AI Tooling like : Cursor, Windsufr ( using mcp-qdrant-server ) or GitHub Copilot.

 ## Features